“If you are Georgian, you need to be a straight man“

 The Day of the Family in Georgia

 Even in private, there is a clear idea of family, love, and sexuality in Georgia.
 Since 2014, 17 May in Georgia is the day of the family, officially proclaimed by the Georgian Orthodox Church.
-However, there is a very special picture of what a family in Georgia looks like.
-Namely not gay, lesbian, bi, or transgender.
+However, there is a particular image of what a family in Georgia (should) look like.
+Namely, not gay, lesbian, bi, or transgender.

 In 2018, the actions of the LGBTQ+ activists were canceled at short notice.
 Their protection could not be guaranteed, officials said.
-Also this year in 2019, LGBTQ+ organizations or other activists did not organize an event on May 17.
+Furthermore, in 2019, LGBTQ+ organizations or other activists did not organize an event on May 17.
 Too big is the fear of renewed attacks.

 Daily threat & hostility to the LGBTQ + community